 4. Rethink Your Décor

 If you want to create an inclusive atmosphere at this year’s holiday party, leave Santa at the store.
 There are lots of ways to create a festive feel without using holiday-specific décor.
-General winter-themed decorations, candles, and plants can make space feel celebratory without leaving anyone out (except Santa!).
+General winter-themed decorations, candles, and plants can make the space feel celebratory without leaving anyone out (except Santa!).